 As a result of good farming, we enjoy a good diet.
 We hope our market customers and C.S.A. members will enjoy both as well.
 A farm like ours is bountiful with the growing season, but productive year round.
-We hope our C.S.A. will grow to a year round membership as well.
+Come visit us at market year round to get some for yourself!

 Our certified organic vegetables are raised on rich, Winooski loam soil.
 We use no sprays: no herbicides, no pesticides, no fungicides of any kind.
-We perform our main field cultivation with oxen power, augmented with human power when necessary.
-Our vegetables are picked fresh for market and are full of flavor!
+Our vegetables are picked fresh, by hand, for market and are full of flavor!

 Food Systems network NYC recently spoke with Mike in NYC.